unlistedphenomena/nexuswizz/src/content/contributing/adding-products/index.md

 - Does this page now paralyse the user with choices?
   - like when you sit browsing Netflix for hours because you can't decide on something to watch.
 Bamboozling new users with too much choice is a risk.

-This is a design decision that xircanet is responsible for.
+This is a design decision that nexus.org is responsible for.

 But rest assured, **there will be links to other websites that rank more dapps/wallets**